moraneus/pydejavu/README.md

     ```
    Replace `X` with the example number (1 to 3).

-- Execute the experiment using the provided Python script:
+- Execute the experiment using the provided Python script.
+Make sure you are execute it from the virtual environment.
     ```bash
     python3 example.py --logfile log_10K.csv
     ```